Complaints while you are a patient

 There is almost nothing more personal than our own and our family members’ health care.
 While it is good to know that your rights are well protected, everyone has questions and concerns about the many personal aspects of their health care and answers to your concerns should not have to wait or involve outside legal advice.
 That is why all health care providers and insurance carriers care about efficient and effective handling of questions and complaints.
 If you are experiencing problems or questions related to your own care or the care of a loved one, you should not delay – speak up!
 Remember, you have a right to know what is happening and who is providing your care, and what the plan is for your care.
 Delay in seeking answers to your questions can only increase your anxiety and confusion, and timely questions could help prevent a mistake in your care.

-Most hospitals and larger health care facilities have separate independent departments dedicated to resolving patient complaints and questions that go by different names such as patient representative or patient advocacy.
-They are staffed by knowledgeable personnel who are there to intervene on your behalf if needed, or on occasion, on behalf of the staff caring for you when it is in your best interests.
-While you should always direct your concerns first to those directly responsible for your care, your next recourse is usually the institution’s patient representative or patient advocate.
-You always have a right to use any advocate, including a lawyer or other person you trust outside of the organization, and have a right to meet with them in privacy.
-However, the necessity for this is should be very rare.
-In most cases, the health care organization’s patient representative or advocate will be able to resolve your questions.
+Most hospitals and larger health care facilities have separate independent departments dedicated to resolving patient complaints and questions that go by different names such as Patient Representative or Patient Advocacy.
+They are staffed by knowledgeable personnel who are there to intervene on your behalf if needed; or on occasion, on behalf of the staff caring for you when it is in your best interests.
+While you should always direct your concerns first to those directly responsible for your care, your next recourse is usually the institution’s Patient Representative or Patient Advocate.
+You always have a right to use any advocate, including a lawyer, your Health Care Agent as specified in a Health Care Power of Attorney, or other person you trust outside of the organization and you have a right to meet with them in a private setting.
+However, the necessity for this should be very rare.
+In most cases, the health care organization’s Patient Representative or Advocate will be able to resolve your questions.

 While most complaints can be settled directly with those responsible for providing your care, you also have the right to seek help from the state Department of Health, or report incidents you feel need to be brought to the attention of accrediting bodies like the Joint Commission.
 The Joint Commission is a national accrediting body for hospitals and outpatient facilities used by most organizations in the United States.